Tardo/OdooTerminal/docs/javascript.md

 - secured: Hide command from screen & history (default is false)
 - aliases: Used to set deprecated names of the module
 - sanitized: Truncate single quotes (default is true)
+- generators: Resolve input generators (default is true)
+- example: Shows and example (command name not required)

 **Basic Example**: